Frequently Asked Questions

 What is the political landscape in Montgomery County on this Issue?

-It’s bad—truly outlier bad.
-Montgomery County, despite its reputation as one of the most progressive and diverse counties in the country, actually allocates public funds to recruit Israeli weapons and surveillance manufacturers—including those owned by the Israeli government—into our community (see here).
-Some of these companies even use their foothold here to market surveillance technologies within the U.S. No other county in the country funds recruitment efforts like this (see here)
+It’s pretty bad.
+Even though Montgomery County is known as progressive and diverse, it funds efforts to bring Israeli weapons and surveillance companies—including some owned by the Israeli government—into our community.
+Some of these companies use this foothold to market their technologies across the U.S. No other county does this.

 I’m a candidate, and something here about me is wrong.